-A luxury residential development of 129 homes in Central London with a residents courtyard with private ground floor patios, water feature, communal seating space, play space and living wall incorporating artwork.
+A luxury residential development of 129 homes in Central London, with a residents courtyard including private ground floor patios, water feature, communal seating space, play space and living wall incorporating artwork.

 Our design approach was to create an urban oasis where residents could enjoy a luxurious external space, protected from the noise and pollution of the city streets.

 We developed a proposal for a living wall as a back drop to the courtyard space and as environmental mitigation, cleansing the air of traffic pollution in the adjacent Romney street.
 Woven through this living wall was a specially commissioned sculpture in classical bronze entitled ‘Vyner Tree’, by artist Tom Price.
 At the base of the tree are three rocks cast from water-worn stones, designed as sensory play sculptures.

 The centrepiece of the courtyard is a reflection pool, designed to provide cooling to the urban space as well as gentle noise to attenuate traffic noise and conversations within the space.
 A stepping-stone walkway leads to a raised seating area in the sunniest part of the courtyard, and furthest away from the ground floor apartments.